actionml/harness/install.md

 # Harness Installation

 This guide shows how to build and install Harness server, Java SDK, and Python SDK examples from source.
-Much of this is targeted at macOS (BSD Unix based) and Debian/Ubuntu (16.04 or later).
+This is targeted at macOS (BSD Unix based) and Debian/Ubuntu (16.04 or later).

-There are 4 projects in the GitHub repo:
+# Requirements

+These projects are related and should be built together when installing from source (tarball and jar build TBD):

- 1. The Harness server
+ 1. The Harness server (ActionML repo)
- 2. java-sdk
- 3. java-sdk examples
- 4. python sdk
+ 2. The Harness Auth server (ActionML repo)
+ 3. Engines' dependencies (external tarball, apt-get, yum, or brew installs)
+ 4. Java-sdk (ActionML repo)
+ 5. Python sdk (included with the Harness Server AML repo)

+## Repositories
+For Harness 0.3.0+ These are split into 3 GitHub repositories.

+ 1. [Harness](https://github.com/actionml/harness): rest-server + Engines + Python CLI + Python SDK
+ 2. [Harness-Auth-Server](https://github.com/actionml/harness-auth-server): this is quite stable and has had no major changes for since 1/2018 and so is less subject to change
+ 3. The [Harness Java-SDK](https://github.com/actionml/harness-java-sdk) only supports Events and Queries and so is also stable and not very likely to change

-For a guide to using IntelliJ for debugging see [Debugging with IntelliJ](debugging_with_intellij.md) as well as set them up for debugging with IntelliJ.
-Much of this is targeted at Debian/Ubuntu with side notes for macOS (BSD based).
+For a guide to using IntelliJ for debugging see [Debugging with IntelliJ](debugging_with_intellij.md).

-When using the source from GitHub follow these instructions to build and deploy.

-**General Requirements:**

- - Scala 2.11, install using `apt-get`, `yum`, or `brew`
+## General Requirements

- - Java 8, this should be installed as a dependency of Scala 2.11 but install it if needed, make sure to get the "JDK" version not just the "JRE".
+ - **Java 8:** this should be installed as a dependency of Scala 2.11 but install it if needed, make sure to get the "JDK" version not just the "JRE".
 Also add your JAVA_HOME to the environment
+ - **Scala 2.11:** install using `apt-get`, `yum`, or `brew`
- - Boost 1.55.0 or higher is fine.
+ - **Boost 1.55.0:** or higher is fine.
 This is only for Vowpal Wabbit
- - Git
+ - **Git**
- - MongoDB 3.x, this may require a newer version than in the distro package repos, so check MongoDB docs for installation.
-For example, these instructions [install Mongo 3.4 on Ubuntu](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-ubuntu/)
+ - **MongoDB 4+:** this may require a newer version than in the distro package repos, so check MongoDB docs for installation.
+These instructions [install Mongo 4.0 on Ubuntu 14.04 thru 18.04](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-ubuntu/)
+ - **Other:** Each Engine or component may have its own requirements, see each below.

-# The Contextual Bandit
+## The Contextual Bandit

 Included in the project is a sample Kappa style Template for a Contextual Bandit based on the Vowpal Wabbit ML compute engine.
 To build Harness will require that you first build and install VW:

 **For macOS** get dependencies:

+ - `brew install boost`
+ - `brew install maven`
- - `sudo brew install boost maven clang`
+ - `brew install clang`

 **For Ubuntu 16.04+ or Debian** get dependencies: